timchunght/support/identity-services-samples/nodejs/README.md

     % heroku create
     Creating young-waterfall-2641... done, stack is cedar
-    http://ryoung-waterfall-2641.herokuapp.com/ | git@heroku.com:young-waterfall-2641.git
+    http://young-waterfall-2641.herokuapp.com/ | git@heroku.com:young-waterfall-2641.git
     Git remote heroku added

-Before you deploy the application, you'll need to configure some environment variables for hubot to use.
-The specific variables you'll need depends on which [adapter](../adapters.md) and scripts you are using.
-For Campfire, with no other scripts, you'd need to set the following environment variables:
+Before you deploy the application, you'll need to configure some environment variables for the server to use.
+You can get these values from the Layer Dashboard under Authentication:

     % heroku config:set LAYER_PROVIDER_ID=yourlayerproviderid
     % heroku config:set LAYER_KEY_ID=yourlayerkeyid